Maximilianos/maxpanas.com/notes.md

     article's content

 - Articles
+  - should move the url for article pages to /articles/:article (?)
   - DONE! - Only show articles marked with "status:published" when in production mode
   - DONE! - Add published date